 - Survivor Guilt: August has this after the second battle with Fear, feeling responsible for the high death toll of said battle since he believes it was his plan that got so many people killed.
 Later, in Echoing Scars, he wonders why he survived the fight in place of those other people and North helps him to try and make some sense of it.

 - Switching P.O.V.: The story is in first person and all eight of the main characters (and Scarlet) get to narrate at one point or another (occasionally all in the same chapter).

-- Talking Animal: Noble and Vatra are this, unlike the rest of the characters who are Petting Zoo People.
+- Talking Animal: Noble and Vatra are this, unlike the rest of the characters.

 - Team Mom: Lilac does her best to take care of her teammates, even at her own expense.